In part one of the two-part series, we covered technology-driven tools that are key to optimize your workforce. Read the article here.

 A toxic work environment to avoid

-When it comes down to finding the best solutions for your organization (regardless of the issue), we can safely say that there is no one-size-fits-all solution.
+When it comes down to optimize your workforce and find the best solutions for your organization (regardless of the issue), we can safely say that there is no one-size-fits-all solution.
 However, these 3 tools can form the bedrock of your solutions toward the attainable goal of optimization.